guyleonard/jsPhyloSVG/README.md

 Future
 ======
 I still think it is useful and has potential in other projects as a starting point.
-So, I am placing the old v1.55 code here, as there was no original source-managed repository of their code.
-Hopefully, as the code was released under GPL that is acceptable and maybe some others will fork and add to the features.
-I intend to use it for a few demo projects of my own and will probably put them in a different branch...
+So, I am placing the old v1.55 code here, as there was no original public source-managed repository of their code and I couldn't find anyone else with a submission.
+Hopefully, as the code was released under GPL that is acceptable, and maybe some others will fork and add to the features, I am happy to receive pull requests etc. I intend to use it for a few demo projects of my own and will probably put them in a different branch...